nikitaDanilenko/vmm/src/RandomMatrix.md

 For simplicity only the "pure association lists" of matrices are generated, which are represented by the stacked association lists.
-Values of the type `MatLike a` are required to satisfy the following two
+Values of the type `MatLike a`{.haskell} are required to satisfy the following two conditions:
-conditions:

 -   Its indices are exactly *0* to *n - 1* for some natural number *n* in precisely this order.